ianmparker/ai-human-detection-YOLOv8/README.md

 The trained Model is then used to detetct and annotate humans in each frame along with the Model's confidence that each of those objects is a human.

-Each human detected is then counted and the total is displayed the console.
+Each human detected is then counted and the total is displayed in the console.

 I have attatched examples of the model at work below.